 3. The Company’s Services.
 In consideration of the Client’s acceptance of this Agreement and the Client’s payment of the Fees as described in Section 7.2, the Company shall provide the Service described in the applicable Order Form.
 The Company shall assign a unique ID (which may include user names, passwords, etc., “Unique ID”) to the Client to be used in conjunction with the Service.
 The Client shall use only the Unique ID, which it must keep safe and confidential.
 The Client is responsible for any and all use of the Service using the Unique ID, including payment of all Fees related to such use, and shall promptly notify the Company if the security of a Unique ID has been compromised.

 4.1.
 Ultimate Service Provider.
-The Services are provided by Runtime Collective Limited, a Company registered in the United Kingdom with company number 03898053 whose registered office is at 4th Floor, International House, Queens Road, Brighton, BN1 3XE, UK.
-Company warrants that Brandwatch LLC are an authorized agent of Company, and have the necessary authority to enter into a contractual relationship on the behalf of Company.
+The Services are provided by Runtime Collective Limited, a company registered in the United Kingdom with company number 03898053.
+Company warrants that it is an authorized agent of Runtime Collective Limited, and has the necessary authority to enter into a contractual relationship on behalf of Runtime Collective Limited.

 4.2.
 Scope of License.